Victoria Harrison, MA

 Health and Reproduction

-Victoria Harrison has pursued research projects using Bowen theory to better understand symptoms that impact health and reproduction since 1980.
+Victoria Harrison has pursued research projects using Bowen theory to understand better symptoms that impact health and reproduction since 1980.
 The history of health problems in her own family and the opportunity to work with families experiencing infertility related to various diagnoses fueled what has become a life’s work.
-One goal of the research, of course, is to provide knowledge that is useful in improving health and in dealing with factors that affect reproduction.
-Another goal of the research is a broader understanding of the ways in which health and reproduction are part of human evolution, responsive to factors and forces that operate in all other forms of life.
+One goal of the research is to provide valuable knowledge in improving health and dealing with factors that affect reproduction.
+Another study goal is a broader understanding of how health and reproduction are part of human evolution, responsive to factors and forces operating in all other life forms.

-A timeline of this research is available in a presentation that she made on “Bowen Theory, Reproduction & Evolution” at Bowen Theory Then and Now, a conference held by Western Pennsylvania Family Center in 2003.
+A timeline of this research is available in her presentation on “Bowen Theory, Reproduction & Evolution” at Bowen Theory Then and Now, a conference held by the Western Pennsylvania Family Center in 2003.
 (Family Systems Forum, Vol. V, Number 3, page 5) Publications include:

 Reprints for publications and articles based on this research are available.